 The lab combines 'OMICs', molecular biology, microscopy in 3D matrices, co-culture systems, animal models and digital pathology in patient tissues to identify molecular determinants driven by Rho GTPase signalling that drive cancer progression and metastatic potential.
 Our ultimate goal is to define if manipulations in the cytoskeleton of cancer cells will lead to improved efficacy of current therapeutic approaches.

 I received my first degree in chemistry and later a masters degree in biochemistry from the University of Oviedo in Spain, followed by a PhD in chemical sciences at the University of Cantabria.
 After a short postdoc in the same lab with a Lady Tata Memorial Trust Fellowship, I moved to the Institute of Cancer Research in London as a CRUK and Marie Curie Intra-european Fellow with Chris Marshall.
 In 2008, I received an EACR 40th Anniversary Research Award.
 In 2011 I established my lab with a CRUK Career Development Fellowship at King’s College London (Randall Centre for cell and molecular biophysics).
 In 2015, I was highly commended as CRUK Communications and Brand Ambassador for communicating science to the public.
 In 2017 I was awarded the BSCB Women in Cell Biology Early Career Award Medal.
 The same year I received a CRUK Senior Fellowship and I was badged CRUK Werth Trust Fellow.
-I joined Barts Cancer Institute as a Professor of Cancer Cell Biology in 2018.
+I joined Barts Cancer Institute at Queen Mary University of London as a Professor of Cancer Cell Biology in 2018.